jvandemo/angular-growl-notifications/readme.md

 This module allows you to declaratively create notifications using directives only, supporting both inline expressions and HTML.

 Think Growl, but in AngularJS directives.
-Oh, and Bootstrap compatible by default too.
+Oh, and Bootstrap compatible too.

 ## Demo